SAP/abap-to-json/docs/advanced.md

 ```

 # Exception Handling in /UI2/CL_JSON
 By default, /UI2/CL_JSON tries to hide from consumer code thrown exceptions (that may happen during deserialization), catching them at all levels.
-In some cases, it will result in missing attributes; in other cases, when an error is critical and the parser can not be restored, you will get an empty object back.
+In some cases, it will result in missing attributes; in other cases, when an error is critical, and the parser can not be restored, you will get an empty object back.
 The main TRY/CATCH block prevents exceptions from the DESERIALIZE method.

 If you want to get a report in case of error, use the instance method DESERIALIZE_INT, which may fire CX_SY_MOVE_CAST_ERROR.
 The reporting is rather limited - all errors are translated into CX_SY_MOVE_CAST_ERROR, and no additional information is available.
 But from PL19, you will also get extra details reported in the target (ABAP) and source (JSON) fields, as the type of ABAP field that is not filled and the JSON node leading to the error.
 More details can be found in [this issue](https://github.com/SAP/abap-to-json/pull/8).